Mary Berry's classic Christmas cake

-Mary Berry’s been making her Christmas cake recipe for as long as Paul Hollywood’s been alive.
+Mary Berry’s been making her traditional Christmas cake recipe for as long as Paul Hollywood’s been alive.
 She knows what she’s talking about.
+If you don't have the required tin size, go to her cake calculator to recalculate the ingredients and cooking time for your cake tin.

-For the cake, place all the dried fruit into a large mixing bowl, pour over the brandy and stir in the orange zest.
+For the cake, place all the dried fruit, including the cherries, into a large mixing bowl, pour over the brandy and stir in the orange zest.
 Cover with clingfilm and leave to soak for three days, stirring daily.

 Grease and line a 23cm/9in deep, round tin with a double layer of greased greaseproof paper.
-Preheat the oven to 140C/275F/Gas 1.
+Preheat the oven to 140C/120C Fan/Gas 1.

 Measure the butter, sugar, eggs, treacle and almonds into a very large bowl and beat well (preferably with an electric free-standing mixer).
 Add the flour and ground spice and mix thoroughly until blended.
 Stir in the soaked fruit.
 Spoon into the prepared cake tin and level the surface.